 In 1999, Cristina Pato became the first female gaita player to release a solo album, and since then she has collaborated with world music, jazz, classical and experimental artists (including Chicago Symphony, Yo-Yo Ma, Arturo O’Farril, New York Philharmonic, Paquito D’Rivera and dancers Damian Woetzel and Lil’ Buck).
 Cristina’s unique and powerful style, has been acclaimed by The New York Times as “a virtuosic burst of energy“; The Wall Street Journal has called her “one of the living masters of the gaita.”
 Cristina fused the influences of Latin music, jazz, pop and contemporary music to bring her musical vision to life.

 An active recording artist and performer since age 12, Ms. Pato has released and produced six solo gaita recordings and two as a pianist.
 She has also collaborated on more than 40 recordings as a guest artist, including the Grammy Award winner Yo-Yo Ma and Friends: Songs of Joy and Peace (SONY BMG 2008) and the jazz album Miles Español: New Sketches of Spain (Entertainment One Music, 2011).
 She is also featured in the documentary The Music of Strangers: Yo-Yo Ma and The Silk Road Ensemble directed by academy award winner director Morgan Neville.
-Cristina is the leader of the Cristina Pato QUARTET (USA), the Cristina Pato GALICIAN TRIO (Europe) and an active producer and artistic director of multidiscipinary events (including her own festival Galician Connection, and productions for other artists like Yo-Yo Ma’s The Bach Project, or the project Invisible(s) 2020.
+Cristina is the leader of the Cristina Pato QUARTET (USA), the Cristina Pato GALICIAN TRIO (Europe) and an active producer and artistic director of multidiscipinary events, including her own festival Galician Connection, and productions for other artists like Yo-Yo Ma’s The Bach Project, or the project Invisible(s) 2020.

 Cristina Pato QUARTET (USA)